Large-scale magnetic field in the Monoceros OB-1 East molecular cloud: Results

 It is worth noting that the VG and IG maps were smoothed to the {\planck} resolution in order to be compared to the polarimetric data.
 However, these maps bring information on the magnetic field structure and the dynamics of the gas at higher resolution.
-We over-sample the {\planck} map and represent in the last two panels (\textit{d} and \textit{e}) of Fig.~\ref{fig:b_vs_grads_north} the shock and quiescent regions identified using the unsmoothed map of $^{12}$CO and $^{13}$CO.
-The corresponding histograms are reported in App.~\ref{app:figures}.
-In the Northern part of the junction region, in diffuse gas, we do not observe any obvious trend.
-However, if the smoothing is applied, this region shows a coherence between magnetic field orientation derived from spectroscopic data and the magnetic field orientation derived from polarisation data.
-This can be due to the confusion of multiple structures along the LOS present in this dense region \citep{montillaud2019b}.
-In denser parts, traced by $^{13}$CO, the comparison between unsmoothed gradients and over-sampled {\planck} magnetic fields reveals a small shock region between the two filaments which disappears if smoothing is applied.
+We over-sample the {\planck} map and represent in the last two panels (\textit{d} and \textit{e}) of Fig.~\ref{fig:b_vs_grads_north} the dynamically active regions identified using the unsmoothed map of $^{12}$CO and $^{13}$CO.
+The corresponding histograms are reported in App.~\ref{app:figures}, Fig.~\ref{fig:north_unsm}.
+As expected, the shock is also observed when using unsmoothed {\co} gradients between the two Northern filaments (panel \textit{d}).
+Moreover, there are signs of collapse around the shock region and in the North-Western filament.
+In denser parts, traced by $^{13}$CO, the comparison between the unsmoothed gradients and the over-sampled {\planck} magnetic fields reveals a small shock region between the two filaments which disappears if the smoothing is applied.
+In the Northern part of the junction region, in {\coo} (panel \textit{e}), we do not observe any obvious trend.
+However, if the smoothing is applied, this region shows a coherence between the magnetic field orientation derived from the spectroscopic data and the magnetic field orientation derived from polarisation data.
+This can be due to the confusion of multiple sub-structures of Monoceros OB-1 along the LOS \citep{montillaud2019b}.
 The coherence between magnetic field orientation derived using polarimetric and spectroscopic data is also lost at the southernmost end of the junction region, where a signature of merging of the North-Eastern and {\mn} filaments was detected using the IRAM 30-metre observations \citep{montillaud2019b}.
 Comparison with higher resolution polarimetric data is necessary in order to analyse the magnetic field in this region.
-The velocity channel gradients (VChGs) show a better agreement with the {\planck} data in determination of the magnetic field orientation: their PDFs show narrower peak toward 90$^{\circ}$, while the VG's PDFs are flatter, especially for the $^{13}$CO data (right panel of Fig.~\ref{fig:hists}).
+The velocity channel gradients (VChGs) show a better agreement with the {\planck} data in the determination of the magnetic field orientation: their PDFs show narrower peak toward 90$^{\circ}$, while the VG's PDFs are flatter, especially for the $^{13}$CO data (bottom panel of Fig.~\ref{fig:hists}).
+However, the global behavior is very similar between the VGs and the VChGs.
+For this reason, we do not add the corresponding plots.